Skip to content

 The $695 Annual Fee: What You Get

 The headline number is intimidating, but the Amex Platinum comes loaded with statement credits that dramatically reduce the effective cost.
-Here is the full breakdown of the $555 in annual credits:
+As of early 2026, the card includes approximately $555 in annual credits (Amex periodically adjusts the specific credit lineup, so check the latest terms):

 Credit Reality Check